sovrynn/ecdo/README.md

 This repeo is intended to be a thoughtbank for brainstorming the ECDO thesis and all things related to it.

-Organization of the repo is mainly done through self-explanatory directory/filenames and README files at each step of the directory tree.
+Organization of the repo is mainly done through self-explanatory directory/filenames.
+Information is written into Markdown (`.md`) files named `README.md`, and images/videos are placed into `img/` folders at each step of the directory tree.

-Emphasis is placed on optimal data organization which minimizes redundancy and optimizes retrieving data.
+Emphasis is placed on optimal data organization which minimizes redundancy and optimizes finding information.

-## Guideline for Contributing

-Put data in the proper location by editing existing files or adding new files.
-If a new file/folder needs to be made, make it in the proper location and use concise and meaningful names without spaces.
-For example, to add information about areas safe from inundation in Germany, you could add a file `germany.md` in `6-flood-mapping/europe/`.

-Use English with proper spelling and grammar.
-Information in other languages can be put in `/translation` folders within the relevant directory.

-Encode information in Markdown files or PDF files.
-To store image files, put them in `/img` folders in the relevant directory.

-All pull requests will be reviewed to ensure optimal information structure.

-If you put information in the proper place, it shouldn't be duplicated without good reason.

-## Repo main folder contents
+## Main Folder Contents

-Following are the main folders of the repo and what their purpose is.
+Following are the main folders of the repo along with their purpose.
 There is bound to be some overlap but I have made the categories as discrete as possible.
-Contributing information should always go in the proper location.

 1. `0-ETHICAL-SKEPTIC`: Information pertaining to or coming from Ethical Skeptic, the author of the original ECDO hypothesis.
 2. `1-NOBULART`: Information pertaining to or coming from Nobulart, a close follower of the ECDO hypothesis.